LCSB-BioCore/GigaSOM.jl/README.md

 ```

 :warning: It is not advised to run indivual test files separately without expliciting activating the environment and loading the dependencies.
-If this is required for debugging purposes, please run the commands of the `test/runtests.jl` file sequentially.
+If this is required for debugging purposes, please activate the environment first and run the commands of the `test/runtests.jl` file sequentially.

 ## How to contribute